opencog/opencog/opencog/persist/sql/README.md

     guile> y
     (ConceptNode "asdfasdf" (stv 0.123 0.78899997))
 ```
+Notice, in the above, that the truth value is the same as it was before.
+That is because the truth value was fetched from the database when the
+atom is recreated.

-The UUID associated with the atom will NOT change between deletions
+The UUID associated with the atom will NOT change between purges
 and server restarts.
 This can be verified with the cog-handle command,
 which returns the UUID:
 ```